nosarthur/industry-jobs-for-physics-phds/README.md

 These are hand-picked jobs for physics phds seeking industry opportunities.

-I do not include jobs that are
+I do NOT include jobs that are

 - completely unrelated to science
 - too junior